Can You Put Racing Oil in Your Daily Driver?

 Ever heard someone brag about running racing oil in a muscle car?
 Well, the joke’s on them, because racing oil isn’t meant for daily or even occasional driving.
 In fact, running racing oil in a non-track vehicle can increase the likelihood of sludge buildup in the engine.
 And, it can damage the $1,200 catalytic converter.

 Racing oil contains three times more anti-wear and friction reducing additives (for less wear and more horsepower) than ordinary oil.
 To make room for that spiked dose, the manufacturers yank the detergent, anticorrosive, antifoam and dispersant additives—precisely the additives you need most to keep your street engine running clean for 5,000 kilometres.

 The bottom line: Racing oil is for racing only.
-Get it?
-(Find out how to choose the right oil for your classic car.)

 What you should know about racing oil: